 - an Enterprise and Innovation Centre.
 This centre features specialist precincts for technology, performing and fine arts and sciences

 - student support, wellbeing and careers areas

-- a learning resource centre (library), a canteen, tiered assembly area and roof-top garden feature in each neighbourhood
+- a learning resource centre (library), a canteen, tiered assembly area and a roof-top garden feature in each neighbourhood

-- a gymnasium with two competition-sized basketball and netball courts, fitness and weights room, dance and yoga spaces
+- a gymnasium with two competition-sized basketball and netball courts, a fitness and weights room, dance and yoga spaces

 - outdoor learning spaces